modernweb-dev/web/CONTRIBUTING.md

 ## Adding new packages

 For all projects the tsconfig/jsconfig configuration files are auto generated.
-You need to add an entry to the [./workspace-packages.ts](./workspace-packages.ts) to let it generate a config for you.
-After adding an entry, run `yarn update-package-configs` to generate the files for you.
+You need to add an entry to the [./workspace-packages.mjs](./workspace-packages.mjs) to let it generate a config for you.

+After adding an entry, run `yarn generate-ts-configs` to generate the files for you.

+When you are finished writing your module, you can run `yarn generate-mjs-dts-entrypoints` to auto generate `.mjs` wrapper files for node js packages, and `.d.ts` files when using multiple entrypoints.

 ## Create a Changeset